mistryamit03/mistryamit03/README.md

 # 👋 Hi, I'm Amit Mistry — Data Analyst | Quality Assurance | Customer and User Insights | Finance

 Welcome to my GitHub!
 I'm a data analyst with a strong foundation in data-driven decision-making, blending 8.5 years of total experience — including 3+ years in data analytics focused on supply chain, logistics, and last-mile delivery, quality assurance, gathering and researching user and customer insights.
+From building robust KPIs and ensuring data accuracy to developing impactful dashboards and machine learning models, I thrive on transforming raw data into clear, actionable strategies.

 ## 🔍 About Me